 If the congestion gets particularly bad, your internet provider may throttle internet speeds in your area to reduce traffic for the network.

-Try to schedule game and media downloads during off-peak hours, like in the middle of the night.
+Try to schedule game and media downloads during non-peak hours, like in the middle of the night.
 You could also switch to another provider that doesn’t have as many subscribers around you, though that could be difficult to determine.

 Many internet providers have data caps, and some slow your speeds to a crawl once you exceed your plan’s data limit.
 You can usually check to see how much data you’ve used on your online account or through your ISP’s app.
 Providers like Xfinity give customers very high data caps—1.2 TB for this example—and shouldn’t cause too many issues for most households.
 But satellite internet providers including HughesNet and Viasat are less generous with their data allowances.

 Satellite internet providers charge for internet use by data rather than by internet speed.
-It’s similar to how cell phone plans usually work: once you use up your data allowance for the month, your internet connection can slow to a crawl.
+It’s similar to how cell phone plans usually work: once you use up your data allowance for the month, your internet speeds are throttled.

 HughesNet customers can see speeds drop to 1–3 Mbps.
 Viasat customers can expect all their internet traffic to be deprioritized, meaning that their data gets pushed to the back of the line of all Viasat customers’ data.

 Many DSL, cable, and fiber internet companies are discontinuing data limits, but there are many others that continue to keep them in place.
 Look to see if your internet service has a data cap in our guide to ISP data caps.

 Walls, distance, and even microwaves can interfere with your Wi-Fi signal.
 Weaker Wi-Fi signals mean slower speeds and frequent disconnects.

-You can tell if signal interference and weak Wi-Fi signals are your issues if your connection works well near your router but degrades as you move further away—especially in other rooms.
+You can tell if signal interference and weak Wi-Fi signals are your issues if your connection works well near your router but is extremely slow in the next room.